Type keyword(s) to search

 • Jenkins stresses that The Underground Railroad won't be back for a Season 2 because "this show damn near killed me": "This is definitely a show that's only one season, and I don't mean in subject matter or themes," he says.
 "But man, this show damn near killed me.
 Doing this many pages, covering this much ground in 116 days, man it was heavy.
 But I think this is a singular journey for Cora, and so I recommend binging it, especially because there's something very exhilarating about seeing where this woman starts and seeing where she ends up."

-TOPICS: The Underground Railroad, Amazon Prime Video, Barry Jenkins, Colson Whitehead, James Laxton, Nicholas Britell, Thuso Mbedu, William Jackson Harper
+TOPICS: The Underground Railroad, Prime Video, Barry Jenkins, Colson Whitehead, James Laxton, Nicholas Britell, Thuso Mbedu, William Jackson Harper